-he Diocese of Rochester is reliant principally on payments of Parish Offer, which represent 86% of total income.
+The Diocese of Rochester is reliant principally on payments of Parish Offer, which represent 86% of total income.

-A detailed financial report as well as full diocesan support team reviews are available to view here.
+A detailed financial report as well as full diocesan support team reviews are available to view online at www.rochester.anglican.org/diocese/ and click on the Annual Review and Accounts tab.

-You can also request a hard copy of this review and financial report via the Diocesan Office.
+You can also request a hard copy of the financial report via the Diocesan Office.